SIDN/ietf-epp-restful-json/src/draft-restful-epp-json.md

 # Introduction

 The Extensible Provisioning Protocol (EPP) [@!RFC5730] uses an XML based protocol.
-The schemas for validating EPP XML messages are published as part of the EPP RFCs.
+The protocol is wel defined, using XML schemas for validation of XML messages and are published as part of the EPP RFCs.

 RESTful EPP (REPP), however has suport for multiple data formats such as the JavaScript Object Notation (JSON) Data Interchange Format [@!RFC8259].